-FIGURE 2-9 SPARC: Cluster in a Box Topology
+FIGURE 9 SPARC: Cluster in a Box Topology

-SPARC: Oracle VM Server for SPARC Software Guest Domains: Clusters Span Two Different Hosts Topology cluster.
+SPARC: Oracle VM Server for SPARC Software Guest Domains: Clusters Span Two Different Hosts Topology

+In this Oracle VM Server for SPARC software guest domain topology, each cluster spans two different hosts and each cluster has one host.
+Each guest domain acts the same as a host in a cluster.
 In this configuration, because both clusters share the same interconnect switch, you must specify a different private network address on each cluster.
 Otherwise, if you specify the same private network address on clusters that share an interconnect switch, the configuration fails.